SignalIO-Team/docs/docs/index.md

 To perform OTA update with the SignalIO-Simplify you need to download the SignalIO Firmware from the project GitHub and put it into directory **firmware** (the path can be changed in config.json file).
 Next you need to put SPIFFS.bin into “data folder” (this path can also be changed).

-Then you need to perform next actions:
+Then you need to perform the next actions:
-- First of all you should upload SPIFFS image into the device by choosing option **OTA update SPIFFS**
+- First you should upload SPIFFS image into the device by choosing option **OTA update SPIFFS**
-- Then you need to reboot the device and initialise OTA Update again
+- Then you need to reboot the device and initialize OTA Update again
 - At last you need to upload firmware.bin by choosing option **OTA update** and reboot the device.